In this section we'll see how OSToy uses intra-cluster networking to separate functions by using microservices and visualizing the scaling of pods.

 As can be seen in Figure 16, we have defined at least two separate pods, each with its own service.
 One is the frontend web application (with a service and a publicly accessible route); the other is the backend microservice with a service object so that the frontend pod can communicate with the microservice (across the pods if there are multiple).

-Therefore this microservice is not accessible from outside this cluster, or from other namespaces/projects if configured (due to Red Hat OpenShift Service on AWS's network policy, ovs-networkpolicy.
+Therefore this microservice is not accessible from outside this cluster, or from other namespaces/projects if configured (due to the Red Hat OpenShift Service on AWS (ROSA) network policy, ovs-networkpolicy.
 The sole purpose of this microservice is to serve internal web requests and return a JSON object containing the current hostname (which is the podname) and a randomly generated color string.
 This color string is used to display a box with that color displayed in the tile titled "Intra-cluster Communication."

 What will you learn?

 What do you need before starting?

 - Successfully deployed application on an OpenShift Service on AWS cluster